Questions on Key Performance Indicators (KPIs) for Aviation

 - implement measures that mitigate the risk.

-Two principle areas to focus SMS data collection efforts center around:
+Two principal areas to focus SMS data collection efforts center around:

 - Reported safety issues from employees and stakeholders; and